Upabjojr/sympy/docs/tutorial/calculus.rst

     ⎩

-This last example returned a :class:`~diofant.functions.elementary.piecewise.Piecewise` expression because the integral does not converge unless `\Re(y) > 1.`
+This last example returned a :class:`~sympy.functions.elementary.piecewise.Piecewise` expression because the integral does not converge unless `\Re(y) > 1.`

 Sums and Products
 =================

-Much like integrals, there are :func:`~diofant.concrete.summations.summation` and :func:`~diofant.concrete.products.product` to compute sums and products respectively.
+Much like integrals, there are :func:`~sympy.concrete.summations.summation` and :func:`~sympy.concrete.products.product` to compute sums and products respectively.

     >>> summation(2**x, (x, 0, y - 1))